OpenTranslationBible/open-bible/en-GB/44.Acts/md/acts-08.md

 ## Acts 8:2

-Devout men buried Stephen and made great lamentation over him.
+Faithful men laid Stephen to rest and mourned deeply for him.

 ## Acts 8:3